mark-watson/Java-AI-Book/manuscript/preface.md

 The latest edition of this book is always available at [https://leanpub.com/javaai](https://leanpub.com/javaai).
 Currently the latest edition was released in the summer of 2020.
 It had been seven years since the previous edition and this is largely a rewrite, dropping some material like Drools based expert systems, Weka for machine learning, and the implementation of a RDF server with geolocation support.
 I am now placing a heavier emphasis on neural networks and deep learning, a greatly expanded discussion of the semantic web and linked data including examples to generate knowledge graphs automatically from text documents and also a system to help navigate public Knowledge Graphs like DBPedia and WikiData.

+The code and PDF for the 4th edition from 2013 can be [found here](https://github.com/mark-watson/Java-AI-Book-Code_4th_edition).

 I decided what material to keep from old editions and what new material to add based on what my estimation is of which AI technologies are most useful and interesting to Java developers.

 I have been developing commercial Artificial Intelligence (AI) tools and applications since the 1980s.